 When will I see an improvement?

 Through immunotherapy, symptoms usually improve in 6 months to a year.
-Rush immunotherapy may reduce this time significantly, if you are a candidate.
+Rush or cluster immunotherapy may reduce this time significantly, if you are a candidate.
 If the treatment is effective, it usually continues for 3 to 5 years.
 After this time, most people have improved enough to no longer need injections.